AdobeDocs/pass.en/help/authentication/rest-api-v2/apis/configuration-apis/rest-api-v2-configuration-apis-retrieve-configuration-for-specific-service-provider.md

       <td>401</td>
       <td>Unauthorized</td>
       <td>
         The access token is invalid, the client needs to obtain a new access token and try again.
-For more details refer to the <a href="../../../dynamic-client-registration-api.md">Dynamic Client Registration</a> documentation.
+For more details refer to the <a href="../../../dcr-api/dynamic-client-registration-overview.md">Dynamic Client Registration Overview</a> documentation.
       </td>
    </tr>
    <tr>